 In some instances, if the school has not received communication from a parent on the first day of absence and the school is unable to contact the parent a welfare call to the police or other involved agency (such as Children's Services) will be made.

 Five Days Unauthorised Absence (or 10 half days in a 12 school-week period)

-The school may request that Dorset Children's Services issue a penalty notice in accordance with Appendix A.
+The school may request that Dorset Children's Services issue a penalty notice in accordance with their current code of conduct.
+Appendix A.